One of the aims of the St George Community Network is for us to work together influence plans for the area.

-Options for provision of public toilet facilitities as soon as possible in the centre of the park should be investigated (possibly in the form of a temporary kiosk type toilet for summer 2018).
-The use of CIL money should be considered to provide public toilets in the existing building from 2019, possibly managed by the café kiosk as part of a new lease agreement.
+The use of CIL is being proposed to provide more permanent public toilets from 2019, possibly managed by the café kiosk as part of a new lease agreement.

 St George in Bloom would like to install a number of council approved planted containers within Church Road.
 They would also like to enhance the Billboards site (currently owned by JC Decaux Ltd) at the junction of Marling Road and Bell Hill Road in St George with a planting scheme.